WinterAxis/ESV-MD-Bible/The_Bible_esv/33_Micah/Mic_7.md

 He will again have compassion on us; he will tread our iniquities underfoot.
 You will cast all our sins into the depths of the sea.

 ###### 20
-You will show faithfulness to Jacob and steadfast love to Abraham, as you have sworn to our fathers from the days of old. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+You will show faithfulness to Jacob and steadfast love to Abraham, as you have sworn to our fathers from the days of old.

 ***